Google TV announces personalised profiles, watchlists and Google Assistant help

 Google has confirmed that its next Google TV update will feature custom profiles, watchlists and personalised Google Assistant help.
-It's good news for multiple users in the same household, who should find it much easier to find their favourite movies and TV shows.
+Soon, multiple users in the same household will find it much easier to find their favourite TV and movies.

 A Google spokesperson told The Verge that custom profiles will "start rolling out next month on Chromecast with Google TV as well as Google TVs from TCL and Sony".
 Any downloaded apps and credentials can be used across different profiles, apparently.